hpyproject/hpyproject.org/posts/2023/10/hpy-0.9.0.md

 This is the first release that also provides binary wheels, so installation is now fast and smooth as you expect it.

-The major highlights of the release are support subclassing of built-in types, support for metaclasses, the trace mode, multi-phase module initialization, and the hybrid ABI.
+The major highlights of the release are support for subclassing of built-in types, metaclasses, the trace mode, multi-phase module initialization, and the hybrid ABI.
 Please checkout the full release notes here on GitHub: https://github.com/hpyproject/hpy/releases/tag/0.9.0

 Also, we invested a lot of effort to improve [official